e100/mp-canfix-devices/encoder/INSTALL.md

 Plug the CircuitPython on Feather M4 CAN into your computer

-Press the reset button twice
+Press and hold boot button then press the reset button twice, a drive should appear on your computer

 Download the U2F file and copy it to the drive https://learn.adafruit.com/adafruit-feather-m4-can-express/circuitpython-on-feather-m4-can